 You have the following rights in relation to the personal data we hold on you:

-h) the right to be informed about the data we hold on you and what we do with it;
+a) the right to be informed about the data we hold on you and what we do with it;

-policy and all such requests will be dealt with accordingly;
+b) the right of access to the data we hold on you.
+We operate a separate Subject Access Request policy and all such requests will be dealt with accordingly;

-k) the right to have data deleted in certain circumstances.
+d) the right to have data deleted in certain circumstances.
 This is also known as ‘erasure’;

-n) the right to object to the inclusion of any information;
+g) the right to object to the inclusion of any information;

-o) the right to regulate any automated decision-making and profiling of personal data.
+h) the right to regulate any automated decision-making and profiling of personal data.

 In addition to the above rights, you also have the unrestricted right to withdraw consent, that you have previously provided, to our processing of your data at any time.
 Withdrawing your consent means that we will stop processing the data that you had previously given us consent to use.
 There will be no consequences for withdrawing your consent.
 However, in some cases, we may continue to use the data where so permitted by having a legitimate reason for doing so.